Last Updated on

 Green Moss Ball – I bought this ball on Amazon & it is was only $5!
 Prices are always subject to change on Amazon

-White Cake Stand – This cake stand is what I used to hold the little bird.
+White Cake Stand with Cloche – what I used to hold the little bird.

 Moss in Bird Cloche – I put this moss in the white cake stand so that the bird was sitting on a little nest of moss.
 You will have a good bit left over since the stand isn’t very big.

-Farmhouse Pitcher – I couldn’t find the exact pitcher that I bought online in the store on their website but this one is pretty close.
-And here is an Amazon option – Farmhouse distressed metal pitcher
+Farmhouse Pitcher – I couldn’t find the exact pitcher that I bought but this is an Amazon option – Farmhouse distressed metal pitcher

 Flowers – I bought at a grocery store for $5